Albejr/jquery-albe-timeline/README.md

-# Albe Timeline <sup>4.0.2</sup>
+<h1 align="center"><i>Albe Timeline <sup>4.0.2</sup></i></h1>

-Albe Timeline is a simple yet highly customizable jQuery plugin that helps you render a responsive horizontal (or vertical) timeline from JSON data.
+<p align="center"><i>Albe Timeline is a simple yet highly customizable jQuery plugin that helps you render a responsive horizontal (or vertical) timeline from JSON data.
 The data will be automatically grouped by year and the events will be sorted by date.

-In addition, this plugin is able to handle almost any type of content such as images, videos, audios and more.
+In addition, this plugin is able to handle almost any type of content such as images, videos, audios and more.</i></p>

 ## Use license
 The plugin is open source and released for commercial use without cost.
 I only ask you to [contact me](http://albertino.eti.br/#collapse5 "contact") if you implement it somewhere, so I can take a look or add it here as a demonstration.